 I hope this post was able to answer your question, “Can dogs eat edamame?”

-Just remember when feeding your dog, everything should be feed in moderation and keep track of any new food you introduce.
+Just remember when feeding your dog, everything should be fed in moderation, and keep track of any new food you introduce.

 I love providing my readers with the answers they are looking for, so it makes it easy for you to raise a happy, healthy dog.